JoeAB3/Group5Capstone_Project/README.md

 ![dashboard4](https://raw.githubusercontent.com/JoeAB3/Group5Capstone_Project/Leidy_dbpart/ImagesReadme/worldMapDashboard.png)
 Figure 9.
 Clustering of countries shown in different colors in the scatterplot and world map.

+## Dashboard Deploy in Heroku

+Our dashboard is deploy in [Heroku](https://olympic-analysis-deployment.herokuapp.com/).
+The folder that contains all scripts and files required for the deployment process are in [olympic_analysis_deployment] (https://github.com/JoeAB3/Group5Capstone_Project/tree/main/olympic_analysis_deployment) folder.

-## Improvements to the Analysis in the Future:
+## 6. Improvements to the Analysis in the Future:

 ### Training and Testing of data with results
 Data was trained and testing by splitting the dataset into groups, with the training group consisting of 80 percent of the dataset while the testing group consisted of only 20 percent of the dataset.
 A random state of 10 was used to keep the training and testing groups the same over a period of multiple tests.
 The model was trained using a Linear Regression Model, allowing for a predictive linear regression chart to be created.
 However, due to the dataset not having enough data points present during the training and testing phases, the best choice was to switch to unsupervised learning in order to achieve optimal data analysis and exploration.